pya1097/ASE_Spring2024/README.md

 ## How to run

-- Navigate to the respective hw(?)/w(?) folder. '?' signifies the homework number and week number.
+- Navigate to the respective hw/w(?) folder. '?' signifies the homework number and week number.
+- Output file for the weeks homework will be in hw/w(?)/src/w(?).out
 - To run the main code with file as input
 ```bash
 python3 src/main.py --file data/auto93.csv